areshenk-rpackages/arbour/README.md

 - Compile summary reports detailing the large-scale code structure of a project.

-A secondary function of the package is to encourage good research practices by encouraging the user to make use of a standardized workflow, and to document code and data properly during the research process.
+A secondary function of the package is to encourage good research practices by forcing the user to make use of a standardized workflow, and to document code and data properly during the research process.